Unraveling the Controversy: Who Really Invented Email?

-The debate around who really invented email has been going on for years, and now on the 50th anniversary of its inception, it’s an opportune time to take a look at both sides of the story.
 We’ll explore the history behind the Internet, ARPANET, EMAIL, and other complexities that have contributed to the controversy, as well as analyze some of the evidence in favor of V.A.
 Shiva Ayyadurai’s claims and Raymond Tomlinson’s ARPANET program.

 The ARPANET Story

-Since the 1970s, we have been using email to communicate with people from all around the world.
-But how did this technology originate?
-The development of the email system we use today can be traced back more than two decades prior to the invention of the Advanced Research Projects Agency Network (ARPANET).
-It was here that the influential programmer Raymond Tomlinson made an important contribution by using the “@” symbol to separate a person from the name of the computer.
+The development of the email system we use today can be traced back more than two decades before the invention of the Advanced Research Projects Agency Network (ARPANET).
+Here, the influential programmer Raymond Tomlinson made an important contribution by using the “@” symbol to separate a person from the computer’s name.

 The Early Development of the Internet

-The ARPANET was established in 1969 as the first self-sustaining packet-switched network of computers available to the public.
-The aim of the ARPANET was to connect universities and other departments through which information and communication could be both easily and quickly shared.
-Over the following years, great strides were made as advanced features were introduced, such as the ability to transfer text messages electronically.
+The ARPANET was established in 1969 as the first autonomous packet-switched network of computers available to the public.
+The ARPANET aimed to connect universities and other departments through which information and communication could be easily and quickly shared.

 However, most notably, Ray Tomlinson set out to solve the programming challenge of addressing messages to remote hosts on the network.
-Tomlinson had previously graduated from the Massachusetts Institute of Technology (MIT) in 1965, and upon his hiring by ARPANET in 1971, he used email to distribute information about himself to everyone on the original ARPANET roster.
-His solution included several fields that remain integral to modern-day email systems, such as ‘To,’ ‘From,’ ‘CC,’ and ‘BCC.’
+Tomlinson had previously graduated from the Massachusetts Institute of Technology (MIT) in 1965.
+Upon his hiring by ARPANET in 1971, he used email to distribute information about himself to everyone on the original ARPANET roster.

 The Birth of the ARPANET

-Using his technical knowledge, creativity, and innovation, Tomlinson went on to produce a functioning version of an email in 1971, thus making him the inventor of email.
-Not only are the allegations to the contrary highly controversial and contentious, but over the past few years, Tomlinson has been met with harsh personal and racist attacks.
-Therefore, it is essential to remember the impact that Tomlinson had on the creation of the email system, after all, he has put in.
+Not only are the allegations to the contrary highly controversial and contentious but over the past few years, Tomlinson has been met with harsh personal and racist attacks.
+Therefore, it is essential to remember Tomlinson’s impact on creating the email system, after all he has put in.

 Although there are several names linked to this innovative communication tool, there is no denying that Tomlinson created the basis of the email system that hundreds of millions of people have continued to use in their daily lives for more than two decades since he wrote his program.
-It is undeniable that Tomlinson’s “@” symbol to separate a person’s name from the host computer was a groundbreaking step forward, influencing the modern-day use of emails and giving us a glimpse into the early days of the internet.

 The Ayyadurai Story

 V.A.
-Shiva Ayyadurai has been credited with inventing the first electronic mail system, along with his claim of inventing email, in 1978 when he was a fourteen-year-old prodigy at the University of Medicine and Dentistry of New Jersey (UMDNJ).
+Shiva Ayyadurai has been credited with inventing the first electronic mail system, along with his claim of inventing email, in 1978 when he was a fourteen-year-old prodigy at the University of Medicine and Dentistry of New Jersey (UMDNJ)

-Since gaining much press coverage and the support of industry insiders, the controversy over the ‘inventor of email’ began as soon as Time Magazine and The Washington Post stated that Ayyadurai had invented a program that used the bcc, cc, to, and from fields.
+Since gaining press coverage and the support of industry insiders, the controversy over the ‘inventor of email’ began as soon as Time Magazine and The Washington Post stated that Ayyadurai had invented a program that used the bcc, cc, to, and from fields.

 Following his case against Gawker Media for $35 million, claiming defamation and slander over its statements that “Shiva Ayyadurai did not invent email,” it is fair to say that the debate over who truly invented email continues to spark new interest from media outlets.